3therial/ROBLOX-Username-Generator/README.md

 **I recommend** using something like [**notepad++**](https://notepad-plus-plus.org/downloads/v8.4.9/) to edit the config.js
 ## Setup

+(will make a step by step yt video soon, i'll put the link here.)
 1) Download [Node.js **v18.13.0**](https://nodejs.org/en/download/) or newer
 2) once installed, we will now need to install some npm thingies.
 Open cmd and run these:
  `npm install discord.js`\